MuskanNarwal/HousingPredictionsProject4/README.md

 Based on this initial analysis, the housing markets with values that change significantly enough to carry out further analysis consists of the following major cities - Halifax (Nova Scotia), Montreal (Quebec), Ottawa-Gatineau (Ontario/Quebec), London (Ontario), Hamilton (Ontario), Toronto (Ontario), Calgary (Alberta), Vancouver (British Columbia), Victoria (British Columbia), Saskatoon (Saskatchewan), Winnipeg (Manitoba), Edmonton (Alberta) and Victoria (British Columbia).

 Part 2.2 - long short-term memory used as a neural network to predict future index values for these cities until 2030
+1) The cities of interest are clearly defined so that the model only scans for them when attemtping to retrieve the unique geographies using df["Geography"].unique()
+2) a function (def create_sequences) is defined to inform the algorithm how far into the future we are predicting.
+3) a dictionary is defined to hold the predictions and then the model is trained, fitted and then the predictions are finally made.
+4) the graph is plotted to reflect this.
+5) Dropdown menu is added using widgets.dropdown to allow us to change from one location to the next.